Tukey Quick Test Calculator in Excel

-- Next, click on the Arrow Circled in red above to Update column C and the Chart:
+- Next, click on the arrow in the lower right corner to Update column C and the Chart:

 If we combine and sort the points from columns A and B, we can see that there are 5 unmatched points on either end (for a total of 10).
 And Tukey counts a tie (14.6 and 15.0) as 0.5.
 There are two of these for another count of 1.
 10 + 1 equals a total of 11.
 This means that the two-sided confidence of 99% (>=10) applies: